Shared Island Economic Partnership 2026–2030

 An Cathaoirleachs Office was represented by Lorraine Hall

-Frank Curran , Chief Executive, Dún Laoghaire-Rathdown County Council said:
+Frank Curran , Chief Executive, Dún Laoghaire-Rathdown County Council:

 “This kind of collaboration highlights the value of strong connections between business communities across the island.
 There is significant potential to align enterprise development with wider regional and sustainability objectives.”